How do children and parents experience child protection?

 Dropdown Icon

-This project aims to produce knowledge about key features of fair child protection proceedings.
+This project produces knowledge about key features of fair child protection proceedings.
 Historical analysis provides a record of existing historiographic knowledge about children’s and parents’ experiences of the actions and decisions of child protection authorities (pre-1981 and 1981–2012).
 Legal analysis studies the long-term development of parents’ and children’s rights in child protection proceedings (1907 – to date) and innovative developments in other countries.
 The empirical study in French- and German-speaking regions asks how parents and children currently perceive the actions and interventions of Swiss Child and Adult Protection Authorities (CAPAs).
-A final interdisciplinary phase will develop a draft legislation for a new child protection procedure and accompanying guidelines.
+A final interdisciplinary phase develops a draft legislation for a new child protection procedure and accompanying guidelines.

 Dropdown Icon